🔍 공개 퀴즈 검색

 2. Foreshadowing and patterns ✓

-4. Punctuation marks
+4. Punctuation marks at sentence ends

 What should you do when a prediction turns out wrong?

-1. Stop reading the book
+1. Stop reading the book immediately

-2. Feel bad about the mistake
+2. Feel bad about making the mistake

-3. Revise your prediction based on new information ✓
+4. Revise your prediction based on new information ✓

 What is the main difference between inference and prediction?